JamyJones/jjdgdjf/msg.md

-Why does python flask take long to start responding to requests involving python subprocesses
+Cpp alternative for python flask